Cream Cheese Pancakes (High-Protein Breakfast!)

 Cream Cheese Pancakes

-Level up your pancake game with these cream cheese pancakes!
-They're super moist, fluffy, and the perfect twist on traditional pancakes.
-Made with simple ingredients and ready in under 30 minutes, they're the perfect breakfast for any day of the week.
+Moist and fluffy homemade cream cheese pancakes are a protein-packed twist on classic buttermilk pancakes.
+Made with simple ingredients and ready in under 30 minutes, they're a perfect breakfast any day of the week.

 Prep: 10 minutes